Automated Patch Management Optimization in Healthcare

 What is the timeframe to deploy AI patch management optimization?

-Deployment takes 10-14 weeks from contract to go-live.
-Weeks 1-2 involve system discovery and integration planning (Epic/Cerner API connectivity, vulnerability scanner configuration).
-Weeks 3-8 cover model training on your historical patch data and clinical workflows.
-Weeks 9-10 include pilot testing with non-critical systems.
-Weeks 11-14 are full production rollout.
-Most Healthcare clients see measurable reductions in patch cycle time within 60 days of go-live.
+Plan for a working system inside the first 100 days, using our C.O.R.E.
+Method (Capture, Orchestrate, Run, Expand): weeks 1-3 are the audit - system discovery and integration planning across Epic/Cerner API connectivity and vulnerability scanner configuration; weeks 4-10 are the build - model training on your historical patch data and clinical workflows, plus pilot testing with non-critical systems; weeks 11-14 are deployment - full production rollout.
+A rollout like this is scoped to show measurable reductions in patch cycle time within 60 days of go-live.

 Related Frameworks & Solutions